A Healthy Holiday Part 2: Au Gratin Potatoes

 6. Allow to cool for 5 minutes before slicing into 8 pieces.

-Makes 8 servings, 3 points each!
+Makes 8 servings, 5 WWFreestyle Smartpoints or 5 points+ each!

 Rinse/scrub your potatoes and thinly slice.

-Melt 1 Tbsp of REAL butter over medium heat while you thinly slice your red onion.
+Melt 1 Tbsp of real butter over medium heat while you thinly slice your red onion.

 Add your red onion and cook for about 5 minutes until onions start to brown/caramelize.